mlstudent12/DMML2022_Omega/README.md

 This project uses two datasets: `training_data` and `unlabelled_test_data`.
 The `training_data` has 3 features: id, sentence, and difficulty, wheras the `unlabelled_test_data` has only 2 features: id and sentence.
 Our goal is to use several models to predict the difficulty level for the `unlabelled_test_data`, aiming for the highest accuracy score possible.

 ## Methodology

-We..
+The code is composed of 2 files:
+•	#1 file:  with the 4 models asked without data cleaning (Logistic Regression, KNN, Decision Tree Classifier, Random Forests Classifier)
+•	#2 file: with the model which gave us the best accuracy on Kaggle (Bert) In each file we:
-1. Imported the packages needed
+• Imported the package needed
-2. Loaded the data (`training_data` and `unlabelled_test_data`)
+• Loaded the data
-3. Had a look at them
-   - infomation on both data set
-   - number of observations by difficulty level
-   - basline
-4. Prepared the data for classification
+• Prepared the data for classification
-   - set random side
-   - split the training data into a train and test set using specific parameters
-   - set a Tfidf vectorizer
-5. We defined methods to generate and test the models
+• Defined appropriated methods to generate, predict and test the models
-   - *evaluation()* which computes & prints the evaluation scores (accuracy, precision, recall, f1 score) on the test set and plots & display the confusion matrix
-   - *pipeline()* which creates a pipeline usinf Tfidf vectorizer & a classifier
-   - *fit_and_predict()* which fits the model on the training set and make predictions
-6. Trained and made predictions on 4 models (without data cleaning)
-   - logistic regression
-   - knn
-   - decision tree classifier
-   - random forests classifier
-10. Generated a model (with data cleaining) with a higher accuracy
+• Created and trained the models
+• Evaluate the models

+To discover more about what we did, click on the link of our video below!

 ## Results